NBA To Create New “Fitness-to-Play” Panel Which Could Have Implications for Chris Bosh

 The entirety of that $75.9 million would still be owed, of which as much as $41.0 million would be reimbursed through insurance, but Bosh would no longer take up a massive amount of the Heat’s cap space if the application were to be granted.

 The process, designated for long-term injury situations, which we’ll call the “long-term injury cap clearance process,” would go like this:

 Following the now-completed waiting period(1), the Heat would apply to the NBA to have Bosh’s salary removed from its cap sheet on the basis that it believes he is dealing with a career-ending medical situation.
 The league and the players association would then jointly select a physician to review the situation.
 Salary cap relief would be granted if the physician determines that Bosh’s condition is career-ending, or severe enough that it would subject him to a medically unacceptable risk of suffering a life-threatening or permanently disabling injury or illness.
 The Heat would receive the associated cap relief upon waiving him.

-It seems likely that the Heat would be granted such relief (though see here for reasons why such a determination might prove challenging).
+It seems inevitable that the Heat would be granted such relief.

 If relief were granted, Bosh would not be permitted to play for the Heat ever again.
 But he wouldn’t necessarily be prevented from attempting to return elsewhere (even immediately thereafter), if a team were willing to sign him (and if the league were to clear him to do so, under authority the legal basis for which could possibly be challenged).

 In doing so, that team would effectively need to sign a player which another team has declared a fatality risk.
 They’d have to get comfortable with the medical, and moral, risk.
 We’re talking serious stuff here.
 It is far from certain he would get that chance, even if he intends to return.